lenisha/aks-tests/appgtw-ingress/README.md

 # Tests with AppGtwy Ingress controller

-Reproducing the issue with ingress definition requiring `*` in the path
+Reproducing the issue with ingress definition requiring `*` in the path with TWO simple apps
+- NET Apps with two pages / and /Privacy
+- WebColor App with one colored page at /

 ## Test 1 with *